 To import a trace exported from a previous run of Android Studio, click Start new profiler session and choose Load from file.

-To show you advanced profiling data when running a device with Android 7.1 or lower, Android Studio must inject monitoring logic into your compiled app.
-Features provided by advanced profiling include the following:
+To show you additional profiling data when running a device with Android 7.1 or lower, Android Studio must inject monitoring logic into your compiled app.
+These additional profiling data include the following:

 - The event timeline on all profiler windows